SMUD's "Powering Futures" Scholarships

 - Students may reapply each year as long as they continue to meet the eligibility criteria.

-- The scholarships will be applied to tuition, fees, books, supplies and equipment required for course load at accredited, nonprofit two- or four-year colleges/universities in the United States.
+- The scholarships will be applied to tuition, fees, books, supplies and equipment required for course load at accredited and nonprofit two- or four-year colleges/universities in the United States.

 - Students may transfer from one institution to another and retain the award.